ehoneahobed/create-express-boilerplate/templates/mongodb/readMe.md

     - `start` starts the application without nodemon, using plain old node.

 4. Congrats you have stated the  server!
-5. An authentication system has already been made just visit the `models/User.js` file and update the schema t your liking.
+5. An authentication system has already been made just visit the `models/User.js` file and update the schema to your liking.

 Happy Coding